curious-curie/memodies/README.md

 <br>

 ### Django REST API + React + Redux
-#### styled components, redux-thunk, Itunes API has been used / responsive design
+#### styled components, redux-thunk, Itunes API have been used / responsive design
 ### Note your thoughts and memories that a song triggered
 ### Or quote favorite lyrics from a particular song
 ### See other's notes, add them to your playlist, listen to the preview of the song